sportsdataverse/wehoop/cran-comments.md

 ## Release summary

-This is a minor release that
+This is a minor release that:
 * Adds 106 functions covering the [WNBA Stats API](https://www.wnba.com) as follows

 |name                                           |file                       |